27 Apr Madstock Memories

 VINCE HOLLOWAY: I remember some guys climbing on the roof of a beer tent, then sliding down and getting caught by their mates.

 MICHAEL LANG: Me and my mate watched a bunch of lads build a human pyramid and the geezer at the top hit the ground hard and never got up.
 He had to be carried out.

 GRAHAM YATES: I almost got talked into getting a tattoo at one stall.
-Mercifully, despite my refreshed state, my sensible head kicked in and I decided that getting a tattoo off a bloke in the middle of a field wasn’t the best idea.
+Mercifully, despite my refreshed state, my sensible head kicked in and I decided that getting inked by a stranger in the middle of a field wasn’t the best idea.

 GARRY SCURFIELD: Clive Langer had kindly put us on the guest list so we had access to the slightly less stinky toilets.
 I remember seeing Chrissy Boy and he joined us for a pint.
 It was the first time I’d met him and I felt a touch star-struck.